 Your perfect buyer’s personality: The three steps to effective marketing communication

-In a previous blog post I talked about how to use the Jungian archetypes to connect and communicate with your perfect buyer.
+In a previous blog post, I talked about how to use the Jungian archetypes to connect and communicate with your perfect buyer.
 Part and parcel of that is to know about your perfect buyer’s personality.
 Not on a superficial level, but deeper.
 Their most primal needs, wants, and desires.
 The ones they might not even be aware of.
 Or that they do not acknowledge.
 But that nevertheless structure their behavior and affect our communication.

 And related: What are the building blocks of effective marketing communication?
 How do you communicate with your perfect buyer?
 How can we achieve effective marketing communication?
 Again and again with very little time and effort wasted?
-And how to we sustain it long term?
+And how do we sustain it long term?

 Proper messaging is the bread and butter of marketing communication.

 We need to reach our perfect buyer on an elementary level to create a rewarding relationship.
 We have to remember that it does not matter how good our product or service is in a vacuum.
 Or how good we could be in helping our buyer achieve his goals.
 Our customer cannot appreciate what he cannot see.
-What matters is that we communicate our good ‘fit’ to our customer.
+What matters is that we communicate our good ‘fit’ to our customers.

 So, how do we communicate with our customers with very little effort wasted?
 We have to establish a ‘fit’ between us and our buyer and to do so, we need to know how our buyer’s ‘ticks’.
 We need to know the perfect buyer’s personality.